dbc2201/SectionBInheritance/src/inheritance/README.md

 - We know that in Java, we cannot implement multiple inheritance by using classes.
 - A single class can have only a single parent class.
 - We can overcome this problem using Interfaces in Java.

+### Similarities between an Interface and a Class.